pmeulen/ansible-tools/README.md

 in the _environments/template/environment.conf_ file.
 Generated secrets will be stored in the environment in the "password", "secret", "ssl_cert" or "saml_cert" directory, depending on type.

 You must update your playbooks to decrypt the secrets.
-Ansible-tools already set a variable "vault_keydir" in _group_vars/all.yml_ that points to the keyset: `vault_keydir: "{{ inventory_dir }}/ansible-keystore"`.
+The ansible-tools example playbook already set a variable "vault_keydir" in
+_group_vars/all.yml_ that points to the keyczar keyset for decrypting secrets: `vault_keydir: "{{ inventory_dir }}/ansible-keystore"`.

 We assume that you are loading your secrets in (group) variables as described [above](#using_secrets).